Advertise with Us!

-Q: More often than not we hear shift left in DevOps.
+Question: More often than not we hear shift left in DevOps.
 What is it?

-A: The traditional software development lifecycle when graphed on a paper has two sides, left and right.
+Answer: The traditional software development lifecycle when graphed on a paper has two sides, left and right.
 While the left side of the graph includes design and development, the right side includes production staging, stress testing, and user acceptance.

-To shift left in DevOps simply means the necessity of taking as many tasks on the right i.e. that typically happens toward the end of the application development process and incorporate them into earlier stages of a DevOps methodology.
+To shift left in DevOps simply means the necessity of taking as many tasks on the right i.e. that typically happens toward the end of the application development process and incorporates them into earlier stages of a DevOps methodology.

 There are several ways of accomplishing a shit left in DevOps, most notably: